Characters of Final Fantasy IV and The After Years: Palom and Porom

 Palom (パロム, Paromu) and Porom (ポロム, Poromu) are twin mages from Mysidia.
 Palom is a rowdy, immature and rude young boy who is a Black Mage, while Porom is his sweet, polite, and mature older sister who is a White Mage.
 Though the twins are only five years old, they are experts in their respective magic skills and are sent by the Elder of Mysidia to help Cecil on his journey to the top of Mt.
 Ordeals.
 However, they are really acting as spies for the Elder, who does not yet trust Cecil.
 Following Cecil's trial and his transformation into a Paladin, Porom and Palom decide to join his group.
 They turn themselves to stone to save Cecil and his friends from being crushed in Cagnazzo's trap.
 The Elder later releases them, and they assist the efforts against the Giant of Babel and ultimately help in the defeat of Zemus.
 They later resume their studies in Mysidia, with Porom working to rein in Palom, who aspires to become as great as Tellah.

 Palom and Porom are major characters in Interlude: they join Cecil's party at Mount Hobs along with Cid and stay there until the end of the story.
 In The After Years, Palom is sent on a mission to Troia to train a replacement Epopt, Leonora.
 However, with Porom now helping the elders preserving Mysidia's laws, a wedge is driven between them.
 Over the course of the game, they come to realize that despite the fact they dislike and get on one another's nerves, they need each other, and are at their best when together.

-Palom and Porom are voiced by Rie Kugimiya in Japanese.
-In the English remake, Palom is voiced by Megan Harvey while Porom is voiced by Hunter MacKenzie Austin.